-They make dog toothpastes in tasty flavors like chicken and beef.
-Hopefully these flavors will entice your pet to open up and let you work on his teeth.
+They make dog toothpastes in enticing flavors like chicken and beef.
+Hopefully these flavors will make your pet more willing to open up and let you work on his teeth.
 If you need more help on brushing your dog's teeth with specific examples before we jump into the full step by step process, then check out the below linked video guide.

 6 Step Checklist for Dog Teeth Brushing

 Fortunately, all you need for brushing the teeth of your pet is a simple and cheap dog toothbrush and a dog-friendly toothpaste.
 You can purchase these things at your local pet supply store or from online retailers.
 Here are ten best dog toothbrushes and ten best dog toothpastes that work well.

 Again, whatever you choose for brushing your dog's teeth, make sure that you ONLY use dog-specific toothpaste as human toothpaste options can be harmful to your dog’s health.